CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/IBM_DataStage/Simple_staging.md

 ![source1.PNG](img/source1.PNG)

 ### Source Stage(2/2)
-In the Columns tab, there is a column named 'attribute_name' that has another section annotation in the description.
+In the Columns tab, there is a column named 'attribute_name' that has a section annotation in the description.
 ![source2.png](img/source2.png)

 ### Transformer Stage